-After two solid slick and upbeat records, Talking Heads were ready to change.
-Their third studio album, Fear of Music, is the second full-length album the band would record with the magnificent and supreme Brian Eno.
-You wouldn’t think their previous album, More Songs About Buildings and Food in 1978, was produced by Eno, since it doesn’t include that brilliant “Eno touch” to it, like seen on David Bowie’s Berlin Trilogy and Devo’s debut, Q: Are We Not Men?
-A: We Are Devo!.
+After two solid slick and upbeat new wave albums, Talking Heads were ready to change.
+Their third studio album, “Fear of Music,” was the second full-length album the band would record with the supreme Brian Eno.
+You wouldn’t think their previous album, “More Songs About Buildings and Food” in 1978, was produced by Eno, since it doesn’t include that brilliant “Eno touch” to it, like seen on David Bowie’s magnificent Berlin Trilogy and Devo’s perfect debut “Q: Are We Not Men?
+A: We Are Devo!.”

-The band seeked out a bigger sound production and went deeper into their grooves.
-They presented more musical styles and were seen as a band that wanted to be taken serious artistically in style and not just seen as pioneers of new wave music.
-It is the Talking Heads at their most trimmed down production and in tone, texture, production values, titles and subject matter.
+The band focused on seeking out a bigger sound production by going deeper into their grooves.
+They presented more musical styles and were seen as a band that wanted to be taken serious artistically in style and not just seen as pioneers of new wave music or quirky artists.

-They also recorded the beautifully sarcastic, “Heaven,” where frontman, David Byrne, sings in a poet manner about how Heaven is an illusion and nothing ever happens.
-The acoustic style this song is presented in is the opposite from what Talking Heads sound like – “It sounds like an Eagles song.”
+They also recorded the beautifully sarcastic “Heaven,” where frontman David Byrne sings in a poet manner about how Heaven is an illusion and nothing ever happens.
+The acoustic style this song is presented in is the opposite from what Talking Heads sound like – an “Eagles song.”

-The dance grooves Talking Heads were known for, especially on their debut, are still in place, it is however, they are more tense.
-And it’s not awkward at all, it is compatible and balanced, especially on the incredibly pushy and jittery cut “Cities.”
+The dance grooves and hooks Talking Heads were known for, especially on their debut album “Talking Heads: 77” are still in place.
+However, they are more tense.
+And it’s not awkward at all — it is compatible and balanced, especially on the incredibly pushy and jittery cut “Cities.”
 It sounds like an intense disco number with the sharp and crunching riffs and driving bass and drums, which makes it easy to dance to.
 Simply, the song is about a man looking for a city to live in.
-Byrne’s lyrics are humorous and sarcastic, largely in the second verse, “Lot of rich people in Birmingham, lot of ghosts in a lot of houses, look over there!
-Dry ice factory.
-Good place to get some thinking done.”
-However later cuts on the album, Byrne’s lyrics are seen as more gloomy and dark.
+Byrne’s lyrics are humorous and sarcastic, largely in the second verse, “Lot of rich people in Birmingham / lot of ghosts in a lot of houses, look over there!
+Dry ice factory / Good place to get some thinking done.”
+However later cuts on the album, Byrne’s lyrics become gloomy and dark.

 The delicate “Air” is either about a person who is fearful and terrified of going outside or a person who is pessimistic of the way society causes and reacts to pollution.
-With this, the lyrics, “Some people say not to worry about the air” could be aimed at a person scared of simply air or it could be a political statement.
+Lyrics like “Some people say not to worry about the air” could be aimed towards a person scared of simply air or it could be a political statement.
 Whatever way, the song includes ghastly and creepy background vocals, but is mellow and mellifluous when compared to other tracks, like the spine-chilling “Memories Can’t Wait” and the deranged “Animals.”

-For a transitional record, Fear of Music was way ahead of its time and the production still sounds fresh and existing to this day.
-It was the height of Talking Heads’ creativity, expressing how weird, quirky, mysterious, and fragmented they can be.
+For a transitional record, “Fear of Music” was way ahead of its time and the production still sounds fresh and inspiring to this day.
+It was the height of Talking Heads’ creativity, expressing how weird, quirky, mysterious and fragmented they could be.
 Lyrically, Byrne is an ultra-paranoid who praises the common aspects of everyday life, which includes paper, air and electric guitars.

-Listen to Talking Heads’ Fear of Music here.
+Listen to Talking Heads’ “Fear of Music” here.